 Porcelain tile is an ideal flooring option for those who suffer from allergies due to its hypoallergenic properties.

-The material contains no allergens that could trigger respiratory symptoms in those with allergies or asthma.
-Plus, the surface blocks allergens in the environment from sticking or accumulating on the surface, effectively avoiding potential allergen exposure in the home.
+The material is free from allergens that could trigger respiratory symptoms in individuals with allergies or asthma.
+Additionally, its surface prevents allergens from sticking or accumulating, reducing the risk of potential allergen exposure in the home

 Water Resistance